jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

-* As state above, there are 16 models for each model type/personality combination and the best number of features of those 16 models types is found by testing many integer bounds with the fminbound functions.
+* As state above, there are 16 models for each model type/personality combination and the best number of features of those 16 model types is found by testing many integer bounds with the fminbound functions.

-* Once the best 16 models have been found, it is time to apply their accuracies to estimate the accaucies of models that can predict the entire personality (all 4 pairs).
+* Once the best 16 models have been found, it is time to apply their accuracies to estimate the accuracies of models that can predict the entire personality (all 4 pairs).

 * ### Question: How is the accuacy of full personality predictions approximated from individual pairwaise accuracy scores?
     ### Answer: Using the law of independence.

 * #### Enforcing independence:

     * In order to force independence between personality pairs, it is important to note that the same number of users of each personality (39) for each of the 16 personalities is used in the test train process for every model.